 - 4.1 The financial position of the HRA for 2021/22 should be viewed in the context of the 30-year business plan.
-The budget set in February 2021 showed a forecast surplus position for 2021/22 of £102k this was achieved by reviewing both capital and revenue budgets. - 4.2 The Housing Service continuously identifies savings, efficiencies and income generation opportunities that will achieve a sustainable business plan into the future.
+The budget set in February 2021 showed a forecast surplus position for 2021/22 of £127k this was achieved by reviewing both capital and revenue budgets. - 4.2 The Housing Service continuously identifies savings, efficiencies and income generation opportunities that will achieve a sustainable business plan into the future.
 The business plan sets out the aspiration of the Council to increase the social housing stock by either buying existing dwellings or building new ones.

-- 4.3 Following a period of five years that saw annual rent reductions, ended in March 2020, councils are allowed to increase rents by the maximum of the Consumer Price Index (CPI) +1% for a period of five years from April 2020.
-Subject to Compliance with the Regulator of Social Housings Rent Standard, this begins to mitigate the impact of the 1% reduction on the 30-year plan. - 4.4 With the Council's housing stock at 3,225 homes (as at 31st March 2021) there will always be unplanned events that affect the level of income and expenditure in any one financial year.
+- 4.3 Following a period of five years that saw annual rent reductions, which ended in March 2020, councils are allowed to increase rents by the maximum of the Consumer Price Index (CPI) +1% for a period of five years from April 2020.
+Subject to Compliance with the Regulator of Social Housings Rent Standard, this begins to mitigate the impact of the 1% reduction on the 30-year plan. - 4.4 With the Council's housing stock at 3,443 homes (as at 31 March 2021) there will always be unplanned events that affect the level of income and expenditure in any one financial year.
 Members should therefore consider annual variances in the context of the medium-term outcomes that the Council wishes to achieve. - 4.5 As COVID restrictions ease, property repairs and maintenance work are recommencing within the Government's COVID19 safety guidelines.
-However, the impact of the backlog of works to be carried out is likely to incur additional costs during 2021/22.
-The HRA had a surplus in 2020/21 resulting in £543k being transferred in to the HRA Strategic Priorities Reserve.
-This will be used to fund overspend in 2021/22. - 4.6 The new build programme has been impacted as development ground to a halt during lockdown and has been slow to recover, and as it does, now carries additional COVID19 related costs for site works to re-commence safely.
+However, the impact of the backlog of works to be carried out is continuing to incur additional costs during 2021/22. - 4.6 The new build programme has been impacted as development ground to a halt during lockdown and has been slow to recover, and as it does, now carries additional COVID19 related costs for site works to re-commence safely.
+A shortage of some construction materials is also causing delays in completion of projects on site.